 One of the MYFLAT template’s taglines, “The Beauty of Contrast,” says it all.

 The neon accents on this page may not turn everyone’s crank, but that glowing CTA is hard not to stare at.
 Further down the page, key points are highlighted with the same color, offering the viewer’s eye some guidance through the different sections of the page.

 The large hero shot and parallax scrolling are great features to show off the true star of this real estate landing page – the interior of the home it’s promoting.

 The most important points are highlighted in red and the most relevant page sections are pointed to by arrows that are playfully carved out of the white space.
 It’s a really cool effect that directs attention where it needs to be.

 I love how the video on this page smacks you in the face.
 Due to its incredible ability to convey emotion, video has been used effectively to elicit donations on TV for years.
 There’s no reason it shouldn’t work just as well on the internet.

 After that, DonateFuture follows up with pretty much every trick in the book to gather donations – quick updates on progress, easy-to-read icons showing advancement toward the goal and photos of other people just like you who have donated.

 In this case, I don’t think the smooth scroll from the bottom to the top is necessary, but it’s great to see a focused goal.

 Well, there you have it.
 Congrats to all the winners and a huge thanks to everyone who entered the contest.
-You can view the full selection of Unbounce landing page templates available in the Themeforest marketplace (Full disclosure: You have to be an Unbounce customer to use them).
+You can view the full selection of Unbounce landing page templates available in the Themeforest marketplace or feel free to check out our made-in-house Unbounce landing page templates here.
+(Full disclosure: You have to be an Unbounce customer to use them).